microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-get.md

   ]
 }-->

-### Example 5: Use $filter to retrieve specific users based on value of a property.
+### Example 5: Use `$filter` to retrieve specific users based on a property value

-In this example, we use `$filter` query parameter along with endswith clause to retrieve a users having specific value added in `mail` attribute.
-For example filter and return all users with mail address ending with contoso.com.
+This example shows how to use the `$filter` query parameter along with the `endswith` clause to retrieve a user with a specific value in the **mail** attribute.
+This request filters and returns all users with a mail address ending with contoso.com.

 #### Request